 Difficulty Level | Generally higher | Moderate | Moderate | BITSAT prep should be slightly more rigorous. |

-Frequency / Phases | 2 sessions (May & June) | 1 session (April) | 3 phases (Apr, Jun, Jul) | SRMJEEE offers multiple attempts; BITSAT allows two sessions; VITEEE single shot. |
+Frequency / Phases | 2 sessions (May & June) | 1 session (April) | 3 phases (Apr, Jun, Jul) | SRMJEEE offers multiple attempts; BITSAT allows two sessions; VITEEE is a single-shot. |

-Focus for Strategy | Strong speed + accuracy + reasoning | Concept clarity + aptitude practice | Concept clarity + aptitude practice | Students can align NCERT prep but adjust for reasoning/aptitude focus. |
+Focus for Strategy | Strong speed + accuracy + reasoning | Concept clarity + aptitude practice | Concept clarity + aptitude practice | Students can align NCERT prep, but adjust for reasoning/aptitude focus. |

 Frequently Asked Questions (FAQs)